fshowalter/movielog/reviews/1283-casino-royale-2006.md

 venue_notes:
 ---

-Daniel Craig's debut as Bond.
-A series reboot that opens with Bond earning his Double-O status, then tracing a bomb-maker to Le Chiffre, an international black-market banker.
+**Daniel Craig's James Bond debut.** A series reboot that opens with Bond earning his Double-O status, then tracing a bomb-maker to Le Chiffre, an international black-market banker.

 <!-- end -->